 PC desktop option –

 This is the easiest option and how I started.
-I just tried out the mining software on my existing desktop PC to see how it did.
-I needed no extra equipment.
+To get started I just tried out the mining software on my existing desktop PC to see how it ran.
+No extra equipment was needed.
 I had a GTX1060 which was reasonably priced card and very good for raven mining ( They run ~$230 to $330 new, but I have seen them for as cheap as $120 used locally for the 6GB model if your on a budget).
 But you can use lower end video cards as well.
 In this example I am using an old GTX 750ti in an old desktop I had.
 So if you have a PC and you just want to test it mining your done… You can just go to step 3 and get the mining software and try it out.

 Mining Rig option –